 Drugs Don’t Work Simplified Check List:

-- Institute a substance abuse policy.
-The program provides English and Spanish translations.
+- Substance abuse policy provided in English and Spanish translations.

-- Conduct drug testing.
+- Drug testing.
 Not all employees are required to be tested, however, pre-employment, reasonable suspicion, and post-accident testing are required.
 While random drug testing is not required, it is suggested.
-The program provides a certified testing provider list.
+Certified testing provider list available.

-- Conduct on-going employee education.
-The program provides a monthly newsletter for employees in both English and Spanish to equal the required two hours of training annually.
+- Employee education.
+A monthly newsletter in English and Spanish is provided to equal the required two hours of training annually.

-- Oversee supervisor education.
-The program provides newsletters to distribute to supervisors for one hour of annual training.
-The balance of required training can be accomplished by a drug awareness trainer.
+- Supervisor education.
+The program provides newsletters to distribute to supervisors for one hour of training.
+The balance of required annual training can be accomplished by a drug awareness trainer.

-- Post the provided referral list of treatment services.
+- Treatment services.
+Post the provided referral list.

 - Submit your application to the State Board of Worker’s Compensation annually for Certification.